 More data aggregated in a more consumable way: 5G will mean sharing even more data to the cloud but with better and faster processes (and less data entry!).
 This takes out personal perspectives that can skew data.
 But AI will need to sit on top of the data to make it more digestible and curate the information as there will be too much of it to be meaningful without trusty machine learning to home in on the actionable insights.

 Enabling even more AI: Perhaps autonomous vehicles will deliver store shipments or deliver items to customers more quickly.
 But it’s likely that the more immediate implementation of this new technology will be the overlay of AI in-store to see sales data over areas in a specific store, in distribution warehouses, or manufacturing plants.
 This will gather how-to information and identify areas of improvement.

 5G will be a part of the retail sphere faster than you’d think and it’s the perfect time to ready your business to take full advantage of all of its benefits.
 However, despite all of this, retailers need to remember that a human connection will still be important and arguably the pivotal part of doing business in-store.
 Don’t lose sight of the 50-yard line between human interaction and technological enablement.
 Balancing the two will mean your in-store and online experience will be a head above the rest.

-Want to stay ahead of the game on what's new in retail so you can be one step ahead of your competition?
+Want to get ahead of the game on what's new in retail so you can be one step ahead of your competition?
 Check out our infographic on Smart Stores: Strategies for 5G Readiness.

 Shutterstock / GaudiLab